Tree

 Plant in morning sun, afternoon shade.
 Protect from harsh wind.
 Water deeply and infrequently once established.
 Prune minimally in summer to preserve natural form.
 Laceleaf varieties stay small; upright varieties grow 20+ feet.

-See japanese maple in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring japanese maple alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring japanese maple alongside companion plants.

 Frequently Asked Questions